ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 ### Task 2 – Create an MRM retention tag and policy in the Exchange Admin Center

-As part of your pilot project for Adatum, you will configure MRM retention by creating an MRM retention tag and adding it to a new MRM retention policy.
+As part of your pilot project for Adatum, you will configure MRM retention through the Exchange Admin Center by creating an MRM retention tag and then adding it to a new MRM retention policy.
 You will also assign several default tags to the policy as well.
 You will then assign this retention policy to Joni Sherman and Lynne Robbins’ mailboxes.

 1. In **Microsoft Edge**, select the **Microsoft 365 admin center** tab.